aurelius-in/test/checklist-step-by-step-ML.md

 ### Data Preparation
 - [ ] Prepare Data: Preprocess the dataset (handle missing values, encode categorical variables, normalize features).
+- [ ] Generate data: Generate synthetic data.
 - [ ] Split Data: Divide the dataset into training and testing sets.

 ### Data Weighting
-- [ ] Create two versions of the dataset: one with original weighting and another with adjusted weights (for class balance).
+- [ ] Create three versions of the dataset: one with original weighting ewith NaNs, one with 0s and NaN replaced with average values, and another with adjusted weights (for class balance).

 ### Model Training and Evaluation
+#### (X3 datasets)
 - [ ] Train and evaluate CatBoost model.
 - [ ] Train and evaluate XGBoost model.
 - [ ] Train and evaluate LightGBM model.